ogbigboss/the-unfulfilled-and-the-unaware/the book/1 - intro.md

 >
 > ― Jaques Derrida, _Cogito and the History of Madness_

-> "Although madness in men is not the same as that in women: men use it against others; women turn it in on themselves."
+> "I don’t like to look out of the windows even—there are so many of those creeping women, and they creep so fast.
+I wonder if they all come out of that wall-paper as I did?"
 >
-> ― Victoria Mas, _The Mad Women's Ball_
+> ― Charlotte Perkins-Gilman, _The Yellow Wallpaper_

 > "This last point is a request to the English-speaking reader.
 In France, certain half-witted 'commentators' persist in labelling me a 'structuralist'.
 I have been unable to get it into their tiny minds that I have used none of the methods, concepts, or key terms that characterize structural analysis.
 I should be grateful if a more serious public would free me from a connection that certainly does me honour, but that I have not deserved."
 >
 > ― Michel Foucault, _The Order of Things: An Archaeology of the Human Sciences_

+> Much Madness is divinest Sense -<br />
+> To a discerning Eye -<br />
+> Much Sense - the starkest Madness -<br />
+> ’Tis the Majority<br />
+> In this, as all, prevail -<br />
+> Assent - and you are sane -<br />
+> Demur - you’re straightway dangerous -<br />
+> And handled with a Chain -<br />
+>
+> ― Emily Dickinson, _Much Madness is divinest Sense_

+> "Although madness in men is not the same as that in women: men use it against others; women turn it in on themselves."
+>
+> ― Victoria Mas, _The Mad Women's Ball_

 > "We can change our lives by changing our attitudes of mind."
 >